samjoneill/samoneill.com/src/index.md

 layout: base.njk
 ---

-# Hi, I'm Sam O'Neill.
+# Hello

+My name is Sam O'Neill.
 I am a Brighton-based design engineer currently working at [Clearleft](https://clearleft.com).
 Welcome to my online home.

 This website is a work in progress.
 Hopefully that is obvious.
 I've wanted a new website for *ages*, but for far too long I've let [perfect get in the way of good](https://en.wikipedia.org/wiki/Perfect_is_the_enemy_of_good).